 6 – Battle For Wesnoth:

 After listing out treats for the PC, we now shift our attention to another platform by introducing Battle for Wesnoth into our games similar to Total War lineup.
 Apple iPad owners who are fans of the game in question can certainly give this gem a try.
-It’s a strategy and tactical RPG title that encompasses nearly 200 campaign scenarios which are laid across 15 major campaigns.
+It’s a strategy and tactical RPG title that encompasses nearly 200 campaign scenarios that are laid across 15 major campaigns.

 The Total War series has taken players to the far reaches of the globe.
 They got to explore the vast expanses of the Roman Empire as well as medieval Europe.
 In a similar fashion, each of the aforementioned games like Total War also provides a dollop of historic places and of course, strategy all the way.
 So what are you waiting for?
 Try your hand at the lot and let us know what you think of them by dropping in your comments below.